aidin36/dotemacs/README.md

 -----------
 This is my [Emacs](https://www.gnu.org/software/emacs/) configurations.
 This lives in `~/.emacs.d/` directory on my machines.

-I use Emacs for developing Scala, Go, and Python, among every other text file on my machine.
+I use Emacs as my main editor for everything.
+From development to task management to editing configs.

 How should I use it?
 --------------------